Policies and Procedures

 Every campus residence provides an atmosphere suitable for study and personal development.
 With the understanding that a large part of individual development occurs outside of the classroom, it is in the residence hall environment that a student may develop a high degree of self-growth, responsibility, self-discipline, and consideration for the rights of others.
 It is in this context that the following guidelines for responsible living are provided here.
 For more information, please see the Student Handbook.

-- A student may be dismissed from the residence hall for failure to comply with Residence Life regulations or the Code of Student Conduct.
+- A student may be dismissed from the residence hall for failure to comply with Residence Life regulations or the Student Handbook.
 A student may also be dismissed from a residence hall if the student’s actions are found to endanger themselves or others.
 A student who is dismissed may not receive a refund for their room.
 Please refer to the Disciplinary Consequences section for details about financial implications.

 - Students assume responsibility for all activities that take place in their rooms, apartments and houses including the conduct of guests.